serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 MovieTutorial.Web/Modules/Common/Helpers/DetailListSaveHandler.cs
 ```

-Include them in my project and replace *NewApp* text with *MovieTutorial*.
+Include them in project and replace *NewApp* text with *MovieTutorial*.

 > Once these base classes are stable and flexible enough, they will be integrated to Serenity itself.